Our Activities

 You can find the submission for written evidence here.

 The APPG is holding an inquiry following the publication of the Government’s Trade Strategy, Industrial Strategy, and Small Business Command Paper.
-We are launching our inquiry with a meet-up of local businesses at Teesside Airport, led by Mayor of Tees Valley, Lord Ben Houchen.
+We launched our inquiry with a meet-up of local businesses at Teesside Airport, led by Mayor of Tees Valley, Lord Ben Houchen.

-We will gather insights from small- and medium-sized enterprises (SMEs) on how the proposals outlined in each publication will assist businesses, as well as exploring what challenges may remain.
+We are gathering insights from small- and medium-sized enterprises (SMEs) on how the proposals outlined in each publication will assist businesses, as well as exploring what challenges may remain.

 UK Fintech in Focus